Health

 Why secure data management is critical in healthcare

 In healthcare specifically, data security is paramount.
-Personal information, such as medical histories, diagnoses, and planned treatments, is central to providing quality care and, alongside that, an individual and private matter that a patient might not want to be shared.
+Personal information, such as medical histories, diagnoses, and planned treatments, is central to providing quality care and, alongside that, an individual and private matter that a patient might not want shared.
 It therefore seems evident that theft of this data signals a breach of trust, as it would be misused or, at worst, sold on to the highest bidder.
 Building data security in healthcare complies with HIPAA (Health Insurance Portability and Accountability Act) rules in the US and GDPR (General Data Protection Regulation) rules in the EU.
 Patients must consent to sharing information, and they have complete autonomy over who can access what type of information.
 As seen in celebrity personal data cases, hacking into trustworthy institutions to access private information results in a data breach and shredding of boundaries, an invasion of privacy, shame, and embarrassment.

 Data breaches in healthcare are extremely risky, and the consequences can reach further than just financial losses.
 Data breaches result in direct costs from fines, legal fees, and remediation costs.
 However, there are collateral costs, such as damage to reputation and patient trust.
 In 2023, the average cost of a healthcare data breach jumped to $10.9 million, compared with averages of $6.45 million and $8 million in previous years, according to the Ponemon Institute’s 2023 Cost of a Data Breach Report.
 The most significant financial cost of a data breach occurred at Anthem Inc., an American health insurer, when hackers in 2015 exposed the personal information of around 78.8 million people.
 The company saw a significant reduction in subscribers and was charged $16 million by Oregon state, resulting in a financial loss of up to $115 million.